pebble-tree/node-foundationdb/README.md

 })
 ```

-[Async iteration](https://github.com/tc39/proposal-async-iteration) is a new javascript feature.
-It is available in NodeJS 10+, Typescript, Babel, and node 8 and 9 with the `node --harmony-async-iteration` flag.
+[Async iteration](https://github.com/tc39/proposal-async-iteration) is a recent javascript feature.
+It is available in NodeJS 10+, Typescript and Babel.
 You can also [iterate an async iterator manually](#manual-async-iteration).

 *Danger 💣:* Remember that your transaction body may be executed multiple times.
 This can especially be a problem for range reads because they can easily overflow the transaction read limit (default 1M) or time limit (default 5s).
 Bulk operations need to be more complex than a loop in a transaction.
 [More information here](https://apple.github.io/foundationdb/known-limitations.html#large-transactions)